The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 A block of information sent over the network each time a connection or data transfer is requested.
-The information contained in packets depends on the type of packet: connect, accept, redirect, data, and so on.
+The information contained in packets depends on the type of packet, such as connect, accept, redirect, data, and so on.
 Packet information can be useful in troubleshooting.

-A process monitor database process that performs process recovery when a user process fails.
-PMON is responsible for cleaning up the cache and freeing resources that the process was using.
+A process monitor (PMON) database process that performs process recovery when a user process fails.
+PMON is responsible for cleaning the cache and freeing resources that the process was using.
 PMON also checks on dispatcher and server processes and restarts them if they have failed.
-As a part of service registration, PMON registers instance information with the listener.

 A networking communication layer that manages the representation of information that application layer entities either communicate or reference in their communication.
 Two-Task Common (TTC) is an example of presentation layer.

-A database link created by one user for his or her exclusive use.
+A database link created by one user for exclusive use.